umitanuki/kmeans-postgresql/doc/kmeans.md

 Description
 -----------

-This module implements K-means classification algorithm as a user-defined window function in PostgreSQL.
-K-means classification is a simple way to classify data set by N-dimension vector.
+This module implements K-means clustering algorithm as a user-defined window function in PostgreSQL.
+K-means clustering is a simple way to classify data set by N-dimension vector.

 It is known that the algorithm depends on how to define